Albertdai-Python/AIDAS/README.md

-# CLEAR-FACE
+# AIDAS
-## Computational Ligand Exploration for ALDH2 Restoration – Finding Activators &amp; Catalytic Enhancers
+## ALDH2 In silico Docking & Activator-Screening
 ---
 ### What does each script do?
 - `main.py`